fortian/isis-browser/README.md

-isis-browser
+Isis Web
 ============

-isis-browser is the enyo browser app for webOS.
+Isis Web is an Enyo(1) browser app for webOS.
+It's based on the stock web browser of webOS but it boasts more features than the stock browser.

-It uses the enyo WebView control to display web content which in turn uses BrowserAdapter and BrowserServer to talk to webOS webkit.
+It uses the Enyo WebView control to display web content which in turn uses BrowserAdapter and BrowserServer to talk to webOS WebKit.

 # Copyright and License Information

-All content, including all source code files and documentation files in this repository are:
- Copyright (c) 2012 Hewlett-Packard Development Company, L.P.

 All content, including all source code files and documentation files in this repository are:
 Licensed under the Apache License, Version 2.0 (the "License");